tihsu99/analysis_tool/README.md

 # 4. Limit Plots

+N.B: if you want to compute unblinded results, then add ``--unblind`` while run the command.

 Note!!!: The pre-requiest for this is the corresponding datacard.

 You can try following commands to produce the limit plots, but you would find it will take a century to finish per command :).